COLUMBUS, Ohio (AP) — A black boy. A white Ohio police officer. A pellet gun that looked like a real weapon. And a deadly shooting.

 Associated Press reporters Andrew Welsh-Huggins and Mike Householder in Columbus, Dan Sewell in Cincinnati, Mark Gillispie in Cleveland and AP researcher Rhonda Shafner in New York contributed to this report.

-This story has been corrected to show that the boy’s family says his first name is Tyre, not Tyree, as reported by police.
-Its headline also has been corrected to show the shooting was in Columbus, not Cleveland.
+This story has been corrected to show that the boy played on a youth football team, not a middle school football team.
+The boy’s family also says his first name is Tyre, not Tyree, as reported by police.
+The story’s headline has been corrected to show the shooting was in Columbus, not Cleveland.